Aptenodyte/Quickdraw/README.md

 1) target url (target update time)
     a) trigger blank template url (trigger length)
 ```
 It will also automatically generate a `trigger_list.txt` file, which can be used by KATT.

+## Common Issues

+> The script isn't detecting my Spyglass sheet

+Make sure that the sheet is in the same directory as the script

+> The generated raid has used the other update than what I selected

+Make sure that you haven't supplied the update lengths on the Spyglass sheet backwards (you used the major length for the minor time, and vice versa).
+Also make sure that you have selected the correct update to generate for.

+> Even if I say that a region has already been tagged, I'm still asked about the same region again

+Unfortunately, this is a bug that can occur sometimes.
+You can simply supply Y, until it moves on to the next region.
+This bug doesn't affect the quality of the targets or triggers.